jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 See: https://docs.opsmanager.mongodb.com/current/tutorial/install-k8s-operator/index.html#create-your-onprem-project-and-k8s-k8s-configmap

-Deploy MongoDB Replica Set
+#### Deploy a MongoDB Replica Set

 Finally, we're ready to get a database up and running.
 The good news is that all the setup and configuration we just went through is only needed once!
 (If you want to organize your MongoDB databases into multiple different Ops Manager projects, then you'll need a ConfigMap for each one.)

 Each database configuration is defined in a yaml file, so to create a basic starter MongoDB replica set, create and edit a file like so,

 ```bash
 ➜  mongodb-enterprise-kubernetes git:(master) ✗ cat hello-db.yaml